WELCOME TO MY WEBSITE!

 The ancient astrological science of India is called Jyotiṣa, one of the six Vedāṅgas, or limbs of the Veda.
 These disciplines preserve essential knowledge, with Jyotiṣa illuminating the relationship between cosmic movement, time, and human experience.

-It is often referred to as Vedic astrology or Hindu astrology.
-Jyotiṣa is rooted in the understanding of karma, the principle of action that shapes continuity.
-Karma is often described as punishment or reward, but this reflects only a partial view.
 What appears as correction is not imposed by an external force.
 It is the natural balancing within consciousness itself.
 Every movement, decision, and intention plants a seed.
 These seeds grow over time, shaping experience, not only through visible outcomes but by influencing circumstances, relationships, and the field of awareness.

-In this sense, we are not separate from the forces that shape us.
-We are co-creating reality, constantly interacting with the patterns that unfold.
-Karma weaves through the rhythm of time.
-It forms the field through which life expresses itself.
-Jyotiṣa reflects this process.
-It reveals how experience emerges from patterns that extend beyond immediate events.
-Life’s unfolding is not fixed.
-It moves through timing, symbolic order, and the subtle openings that allow awareness to deepen and alignment to grow.
-Planetary cycles known as daśās, Solar Returns, and the symbolic indicators described in the system of Jaimini's Upadeśa Sūtras, one of the great astrological lineages of India, offer tools to observe how these patterns take shape, how challenges arise, and how perception itself interacts with time.
+Planetary cycles known as daśās, solar Returns, etc. and the symbolic indicators described in the system of Jaimini's Upadeśa Sūtras, one of the great astrological lineages of India, offer tools to observe how these patterns take shape, how challenges arise, and how perception itself interacts with time.

 Karma and synchronicity speak through the same sky.
 They are not separate systems.
 Both express how consciousness interacts with time, revealing order, meaning, and the rhythm of evolution.
 They reflect how perception forms, not by chance, but through the subtle conversation between inner awareness and the patterns of the cosmos.